COVID-19 pandemic in Pakistan: April 2020

 On 1 April 252 new cases were confirmed, bringing the total number of cases to 2291, while the total number of recoveries in the country surpassed 100.
 A further 159 new cases were confirmed on 2 April, bringing the tally to 2450.
 Four deaths were reported, two from Sindh and one each from KP, and Gilgit increasing the total to 35.
 The total cases increased to 2708 after 258 new cases were confirmed on 3 April, making Punjab the first province to cross 1,000 confirmed cases.
 Five deaths were reported.

 The number of confirmed cases crossed 3,000 around the nation on 5 April.
 The country recorded nearly a 1000 cases over the next two days and the tally reached a total of 4,005 on 7 April with 54 deaths and 429 recoveries.
 Sindh became the second province to cross 1,000 confirmed cases after Punjab on 8 April.
 On 11 April, the total cases surged over 5,000 leaving over 80 dead so far.
-The total number of recoveries in Pakistan reached abover 1,000 on 12 April.
+The total number of recoveries in Pakistan reached above 1,000 on 12 April.

 The federal government decided on 14 April to extend the ongoing lockdown for two more weeks until 30 April.
 On 15 April, the national death tally surpassed 100 and the number of cases crossed 6000.
 On 16 April, it was reported that 58% of the cases had been locally transmitted in Pakistan.

 Khyber Pakhtunkhwa crossed the mark of 1,000 confirmed cases on 18 April.
 A report released on 21 April stated that over 2,000; 27% of the total positive cases in the country were linked to the religious congregation of the Tablighi Jamaat.
 Pakistan crossed a critical mark of the outbreak in the country as the total number of cases surged above 10,000 on 22 April.
 On 24 April, the federal government once again extended the lockdown in the country, this time until 9 May.

 In late April, a group of senior doctors in Pakistan, and abroad, wrote to religious leaders and to the prime minister "pleading" not to open mosques during ramadan, particularly as 80% of the people attending would be mostly in their 60s and 70s.
 This could result in an "explosion of Covid-19".
 The governor of Sindh, Imran Ismail revealed on 27 April that he had tested positive for COVID-19 via Twitter.